geudde/attic-chest/pages/02.season-1/02.meeting-02/05.juvenal/docs.md

 Pity peculiar to the human race,
 Of all the senses holds the highest place:
 Hence in the sorrows of our friends we share,
-And mourn the squalid garb th’accused wear;
+And mourn the squalid garb th’ accused wear;
 Or when the orphan to regain his rights,
 To the tribunal his defrauder cites
 While through his tresses and his streaming tears,